KDE/documentation-develop-kde-org/HIG/source/patterns/navigation/column.rst

    |nbsp|

-Examples of column-based navigation in a phone and a desktop UI
+Examples of column-based navigation in a phone and a desktop UI.

 .. image:: /img/Desktop.png
    :alt: Column-based navigation on the desktop